Analytic philosophy: David Lewis

-American philosopher David Lewis defended a number of elaborate metaphysical theories.
-In works such as On the Plurality of Worlds (1986) and Counterfactuals (1973) he argued for modal realism and counterpart theory – the belief in real, concrete possible worlds, and argued against any "ersatz" conception of possibility.
+David Lewis defended a number of elaborate metaphysical theories.
+In works such as On the Plurality of Worlds (1986) and Counterfactuals (1973), Lewis argued for modal realism and counterpart theory – the belief in real, concrete possible worlds, and argued against any "ersatz" conception of possibility.
 According to Lewis, "actual" is merely an indexical label we give a world when we are in it.
 Lewis applied Quine's dictum of ontological commitment to the statement "There are other ways things could have been;" committing Lewis (by his lights) to the real existence of other ways things could have been.

-Lewis also defended what he called Humean supervenience, and a counterfactual theory of causation.
+He also defended what he called Humean supervenience, and a counterfactual theory of causation, another view of Hume's.

+Truth

+Frege questioned standard theories of truth, and sometimes advocated a deflationary, redundancy theory of truth, i. e. that the predicate "is true" does not express anything above and beyond the statement to which it is attributed.
+Frank Ramsey also advocated a redundancy theory.

+Alfred Tarski has an influential theory of truth.

+Alfred Tarski put forward an influential semantic theory of truth, that truth is a property of sentences.
+Tarski's semantic methods culminated in model theory, as opposed to proof theory.

+In Truth-Makers (1984), Kevin Mulligan, Peter Simons, and Barry Smith introduced the truth-maker idea as a contribution to the correspondence theory of truth.
+A truth-maker is contrasted with a truth-bearer.
+A truth-bearer's truth is grounded by the truth-maker.

 Universals

 In response to the problem of universals, Australian David Armstrong defended a kind of moderate realism.
-Quine and Lewis defended nominalism.
+David Lewis and Anthony Quinton defended nominalism.

 Mereology

-Polish philosopher Stanisław Leśniewski coined the term mereology, which is the formal study of parts and wholes, a subject that arguably goes back to the time of the pre-Socratics.
-David Lewis introduced the term 'gunk'.
+Polish philosopher Stanisław Leśniewski, along with Nelson Goodman, established mereology, the formal study of parts and wholes.
+Mereology was originally a variant of nominalism arguing one should dispense with set theory, but the now broader subject of parts and wholes arguably goes back to the time of the pre-Socratics.

+David Lewis introduced the term 'atomless gunk' for something not made up of simples, which instead divides forever into smaller and smaller parts.
 Peter Van Inwagen believes in mereological nihilism, except for living beings, a view called organicism.
+According to mereological nihilism, there are no (say) chairs, just fundamental particles arranged chair-wise.